Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 3. Toxic effect on the heart muscle.
 It develops when the body is intoxicated with alcohol, drugs, drugs - cardiac glycosides, drugs used in the treatment of bronchial asthma (aminophylline, salbutamol, berodual), class 1 C antiarrhythmic drugs (propafenone, etmozin).
 Also, extrasystole can develop with thyrotoxicosis, when the body is intoxicated with thyroid hormones and their cardiotoxic effect.

-Symptoms of ventricular premature beats
+Symptoms of ventricular extrasystole

 Diagnosis of extrasystole